Valibot

 })

-collectNames({ Cat }) // Collect names for Cat, which will be presented in the GraphQL Schema after weaving.In the above code, we are using the collectNames function to define names for objects.
-The collectNames function accepts an object whose key is the name of the object and whose value is the object itself.
+collectNames({ Cat }) // Collect names for Cat, which will be presented in the GraphQL Schema after weaving.We can also use the collectNames function to define names for objects and deconstruct the returned objects into Cat and export them.

 import * as v from "valibot"